 By default, the pgo-deployer uses a ServiceAccount called pgo-deployer-sa that has a ClusterRoleBinding (pgo-deployer-crb) with several ClusterRole permissions.
-This is required to create the Custom Resource Definitions that power the PostgreSQL Operator.
-While the PostgreSQL Operator itself can be scoped to a specific namespace, you will need to have cluster-admin for the initial deployment, or privileges that allow you to install Custom Resource Definitions.
+This is required to create the Custom Resource Definitions that power PGO.
+While the Postgres Operator itself can be scoped to a specific namespace, you will need to have cluster-admin for the initial deployment, or privileges that allow you to install Custom Resource Definitions.
 The required list of privileges are available in the postgres-operator.yml file: